JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 ## Compose components

-Currently, two video lists work on their own, meaning that each list keeps track of the selected video.
+Currently, the two video lists work on their own, meaning that each list keeps track of the selected video.
 Users can select two videos both in the unwatched and watched videos lists, even though there's only one player:

 ![Two videos are selected in both lists simultaneously](two-videos-select.png){width=700}

-A list can't keep track of which video is selected both inside itself, and inside a sibling list because the selected video is not part of the _list_ state, but of the _application_ state.
+A list can't keep track of which video is selected both inside itself, and inside a sibling list.
+The reason is that the selected video is not part of the _list_ state, but of the _application_ state.
 This means you need to _lift_ the state out of the individual components.

 ### Lift state